 It was an awful sight, but a revealing one.
 When you are away from people such as these, Labour's city fathers, you can still think of them as having something to do with socialism.
-You think that they, like the organisations to which they belong, at least used to talk about changing original actions to which they belong, at test used to tak about changing society, abolishing misery and want.
+You think that they, like the organisations to which they belong, at least used to talk about changing society, abolishing misery and want.
 But when you see them at close quarters you know that they don't even bother with the talk any more.

 It's the little things that underline the point.
 After the press conference, Brigadier Riddell-Watson was swept off into an ante-room.
 At the top of the second flight of stairs stood one of Glasgow's Labour councillors.
 Down below, three women were on their knees at work.
 They were washing the stairs.